 InMemoryChannel channel implementation by default.

-If you want to use Kafka to reduce network hops, use the Kafka broker implementation.
+If you want to use Apache Kafka to reduce network hops, use the Knative broker implementation for Apache Kafka.
 Do not configure the channel-based broker to be backed by the

 KafkaChannel channel implementation.

-For production-ready Knative Eventing deployments, Red Hat recommends using the Knative Kafka broker implementation.
-The Kafka broker is an Apache Kafka native implementation of the Knative broker, which sends CloudEvents directly to the Kafka instance.
+For production-ready Knative Eventing deployments, Red Hat recommends using the Knative broker implementation for Apache Kafka.
+The broker is an Apache Kafka native implementation of the Knative broker, which sends CloudEvents directly to the Kafka instance.

-The Kafka broker has a native integration with Kafka for storing and routing events.
+The Knative broker has a native integration with Kafka for storing and routing events.
 This allows better integration with Kafka for the broker and trigger model over other broker types, and reduces network hops.
-Other benefits of the Kafka broker implementation include:
+Other benefits of the Knative broker implementation include:

 At-least-once delivery guarantees